 The presence of either anti-ICA or anti-GAD antibodies identify patients thought to have type 2 diabetes who are likely to respond poorly to oral hypoglycemic drug therapy.
 These patients require insulin, and are at increased risk for developing ketoacidosis.

-Type 2 diabetes is by far the most common type of diabetes, and is characterized by variable degrees of insulin deficiency and resistance.
+Type 2 diabetes, a disease of carbohydrate intolerance, is by far the most common type of diabetes, and is characterized by variable degrees of insulin deficiency and resistance.
 Many patients with type 2 diabetes lose beta cell function over time and require insulin for glucose control.
 Thus, the need for insulin does not distinguish between type 1 and type 2 diabetes.
 While ketoacidosis (DKA) is more commonly seen in type 1 diabetes, it can also happen in type 2 diabetes.
 READ MORE ABOUT TYPE 2 DIABETES

 Type 1 and Type 2 can occur in the same persons — In the past, poor control of sugars in type 1 diabetes patients prevented most patients from gaining weight.
 Now, with the intense therapy commonly used to manage type 1 diabetes, and given all the societal changes that lead to obesity, 20 to 30 percent of type 1 diabetic patients become overweight or obese.
 When type 1 patients gain weight they may be at risk for type 2 diabetes, just like anyone else, especially those who also have a family history of type 2 diabetes.